gate/gateapi-csharp/docs/SpotApi.md

 # **ListTrades**
 > List&lt;Trade&gt; ListTrades (string currencyPair, int? limit = null, string lastId = null, bool? reverse = null, long? from = null, long? to = null, int? page = null)

-Retrieve market trades.
+Query market transaction records

-Supports `from` and `to` by time range query or page-turn query based on `last_id`.
-By default, is the last 30 days.
-The query method based on `last_id` page turn is no longer recommended.
+Supports querying by time range using `from` and `to` parameters or pagination based on `last_id`.
+By default, queries the last 30 days.
+Pagination based on `last_id` is no longer recommended.
 If `last_id` is specified, the time range query parameters will be ignored.
-The maximum number of pages when searching data using limit&page paging function is 100,0, that is, limit * (page - 1) <= 100,0.
+When using limit&page pagination to retrieve data, the maximum number of pages is 100,000, that is, limit * (page - 1) <= 100,000.

 ### Example
 ```csharp